Neal Dunn: Education

 Dunn supports defunding the Department of Education.

 Healthcare

 Dunn supports repealing the Affordable Care Act, which he says is "failing", saying "no one can afford" the premiums and deductibles.

 2021 storming of the Capitol

 After the 2021 storming of the U.S. Capitol, Dunn condemned the rioters, but still voted to object to the certification of several states' electoral votes.

 Israel

-Dunn voted to provide Israel with support following 2023 Hamas attack on Israel.
+Dunn voted to provide Israel with support following the October 7, 2023, Hamas-led attacks on Israel.

+Immigration

+In 2026, Dunn was a cosponsor of the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.

 Veterans

-Dunn voted against the Honoring our PACT Act of 2022 which expanded VA benefits to veterans exposed to toxic chemicals during their military service.
+Dunn voted against the Honoring our PACT Act of 2022, which expanded VA benefits to veterans exposed to toxic chemicals during their military service.

 Personal life

 Dunn and his wife, Leah, have three sons and three grandsons.
-On April 9, 2020, Dunn's office announced that he tested positive for COVID-19.
+He announced on January 13, 2026, that he would retire from Congress rather than seek another term in 2026.
+It was reported the following month that the Speaker of the United States House of Representatives Mike Johnson told Republican donors that Dunn might have been terminally ill.
+On March 16, 2026, during a broadcast board meeting of the Kennedy Center, President Donald Trump shared private details of Dunn's condition, which he revealed was a heart problem.
+President Trump disclosed that because he needed his vote, the White House Medical Unit had gone to see Dunn and that "he was on the operating table, like, two hours later."
+Trump also disclosed that Dunn "would be dead by June," to which Johnson responded, "Okay, that wasn't public."